Tau (mathematics)

 The number τ (/'taʊ, 'tɔː, 'tɒ/; spelled out as tau) is a mathematical constant that is the ratio of a circle's circumference to its radius.
-It is approximately equal to 6.28 and exactly equal to 2π.
+It is exactly equal to 2π and approximately equal to 6.283185.

 τ and π are both circle constants relating the circumference of a circle to its linear dimension: the radius in the case of τ; the diameter in the case of π.

 While π is used almost exclusively in mainstream mathematical education and practice, it has been proposed, most notably by Michael Hartl in 2010, that τ should be used instead.
 Hartl and other proponents argue that τ is the more natural circle constant and its use leads to conceptually simpler and more intuitive mathematical notation.

 Critics have responded that the benefits of using τ over π are trivial and that given the ubiquity and historical significance of π a change is unlikely to occur.

-The proposal did not initially gain widespread acceptance in the mathematical community, but awareness of τ has become more widespread, having been added to several major programming languages and calculators.
+The proposal did not initially gain widespread acceptance in the mathematical community, but awareness of τ has become more widespread, including having been added to several major programming languages and calculators.

 Fundamentals

-Definition

-τ is commonly defined as the ratio of a circle's circumference C to its radius r: $$\tau = \frac{C}{r}$$ A circle is defined as a closed curve formed by the set of all points in a plane that are a given distance from a fixed point, where the given distance is called the radius.

-The distance around the circle is the circumference, and the ratio C/r is constant regardless of the circle's size.
-Thus, τ denotes the fixed relationship between the circumference of any circle and its radius.
+The number τ is commonly defined as the ratio of the circumference C to the radius r of a circle:$$\tau = \frac{C}{r}.$$ Here, the circumference is the distance around the circle.
+A circle is defined as a closed curve formed by the set of all points in a plane that are a given distance from a fixed point, where the given distance is called the radius.
+The ratio C/r is constant regardless of the circle's size, designating τ as the fixed ratio between the circumference and the radius of any circle.

-Units of angle
+The ratio of a circle's circumference C to its radius r can be defined through the number pi π: $$\pi = \frac{C}{2r},$$ implying that τ equals 2π.
+Accordingly, the number τ shares many of the properties of π, including being a transcendental number and hence also irrational.